top of page

 Blues are shifted towards Teal and desaturated

-Same with Greens, shifted towards cyan and desaturated
+Greens, shifted towards Cyan and desaturated

-and the Cyans are shifted towards light Blue.
+The Cyans are shifted towards light Blue.

 Besides all that, highlights are pinkish while shadows are predominantly Green-Teal.